vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/af_xdp.rst

    to the same queue id Y. In zero-copy mode, you should use the switch, or other distribution mechanism, in your NIC to direct traffic to the correct queue id and socket.

+Q: My packets are sometimes corrupted.
+What is wrong?

+A: Care has to be taken not to feed the same buffer in the UMEM into more than one ring at the same time.
+If you for example feed the same buffer into the FILL ring and the TX ring at the same time, the NIC might receive data into the buffer at the same time it is sending it.
+This will cause some packets to become corrupted.
+Same thing goes for feeding the same buffer into the FILL rings belonging to different queue ids or netdevs bound with the XDP_SHARED_UMEM flag.

 Credits
 =======